 Subsequently we investigate the 1D block-state decoration.
 For all 1D blocks, the total symmetry group is $\mathbb{Z}_2^f\times\mathbb{Z}_2$, and the candidate 1D block-state is Majorana chain and 1D FSPT state.
 So all 1D block-states form a group:

 Then we discuss about the decorations of these two root phases separately.

-\paragraph{Majorana chain decoration}Consider Majorana chain decorations on 1D blocks labeled by $\tau_1$ as an example, which leaves 2 dangling Majorana fermions at each 0D block labeled by $\mu_1/\mu_3$.
-Near each $\mu_1$, two dangling Majorana fermions have the following rotational symmetry properties:
+\paragraph{Majorana chain decoration}Consider Majorana chain decorations on 1D blocks labeled by $\tau_1$ as an example, which leaves 2 dangling Majorana modes at each 0D block labeled by $\mu_1/\mu_3$.
+Near each $\mu_1$, two dangling Majorana modes have the following rotational symmetry properties: